rjhoppe/homelab-ez/ntopng/index.md

 ntopng is a web-based network traffic monitoring application that provides a high-level overview of network traffic.
 In a homelab, it's incredibly useful for visualizing network usage, identifying bandwidth hogs, and troubleshooting network issues.

-## Notes

-A place for notes about the ntopng service.

 ## Docker Compose Configuration

 This is the configuration for the `ntopng` service.